MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-iframe-module.md

 # required metadata

 title: Iframe module
-description: This topic covers the Iframe module and describes how to add it to site pages in Microsoft Dynamics 365 Commerce.
+description: This topic covers the iframe module and describes how to add it to site pages in Microsoft Dynamics 365 Commerce.
 author:  anupamar-ms
 manager: annbe
 ms.date: 07/31/2020